Go on to Part Two

 Apr. ?
 In April, the brand-new band went into Philips Studios in London for their very first recording session, the intention being to record an audition tape for the progressive leaning Vertigo record label, Philips being Vertigo’s parent organization.
 The liner notes included with the 1997 UNDER CONSTRUCTION album state that this happened on Feb.
 23, but that is clearly wrong, as Gary had not even joined the band by that date.
 Kerry has confirmed April as the correct month of this session.
 The songs on the audition tape were Weekend Cowboy, Bringing Me Down and an early version of Nothing at All.
 Apparently, the band did sufficiently impress Vertigo, as the label did end up signing them to their first record contract shortly after.
 There has been some indication that Weekend Cowboy and Freedom's Child were at one point intended for release as a single and, in fact, early advertisements did suggest a single was planned for later in the year, but the truth of this has not yet been verified one way or the other.
 Whatever the case, all these songs remained unreleased until their inclusion on UNDER CONSTRUCTION.

 For the first few months of its existence, Giant was more or less a studio band.
 Instead of concentrating on live work, they were content to spend their time shaping the musical direction of the band in the rehearsal hall and recording studio.
 They spent quite some time early on rehearsing in a cottage in Southampton.
 At the time, they mostly lived off profits from the Simon Dupree days and financial support from their manager, Gerry Bron.
 By mid 1970, the group began playing sporadic live gigs, generally in the Portsmouth area, before even recording their first album.
 Kerry recalls early appearances with the Faces and others with Rory Gallagher.
 As the year wore on, they hit the stage more and more often.
 The vast majority of these gigs were in England, the band rarely venturing onto continental Europe.
 It was customary for live bands at the time to display their band name on their bass drum.
-Following suit, Martin’s bass drum was painted with a particularly elaborate, colorful design.
-The head of this bass drum was last seen hanging on the wall in a Hard Rock Café in Baltimore, Maryland.
+Following suit, Martin’s bass drum was decorated with a particularly elaborate, colorful design painted by yet another Shulman brother, Terry Shulman.
+The head of this bass drum has been spotted hanging on the wall in a couple Hard Rock Café restaurants in America.

 Ad for Gerry Bron Organization 1970